Let’s talk facts:

 |Begins and ends on time||54%|

 - The top meeting style preference for 64% of employees is a hybrid video conferencing call.

 - That said, nearly one-quarter (24%) of employees say they have difficulty being included in online conversations.

 - Only 15% of American workers say multitasking in online meetings improves productivity.

-- Zoom is the most popular video conferencing platform globally, dominating the market in 44 countries.
+- Zoom is the most popular video conferencing platform globally, with 55.44% of the market share.

 - In April 2020, the Zoom app was installed 3.5M times in a single day.